|THERMAL LEAK & IMAGING SCAN TESTING

 exterior walls, ceilings below attics, breaker panels, and dimmer switches.
 It is offered only at the time of an

 inspection.
-My thermal imaging camera will detect issues, if any, that are invisible to the naked eye.
+My thermal imaging camera may detect issues, if any, that are not invisible to the naked eye.